Ewart Astill: Great years

 Astill started his career low in the batting order but emerged after the war number four or five.
 His maiden century in 1921 was against newly promoted Glamorgan at Swansea.
 He completed the double in each season from 1921 to 26, and again from 1928 to 30.
 He took over 150 wickets in 1921 and 144 in 1922, and his bowling, even if his action was not as high as in the 1900s, was always steady and occasionally deadly.
 Only in 1927 did he fail to take 100 wickets, but that season Astill made his highest first-class score of 164 against Glamorgan.
 In all he took 100 wickets in nine seasons and passed a thousand runs in eleven.

 Astill, was never seriously in the running for a tour to Australia, but toured the West Indies with private parties during the middle 1920s, and played in five Tests on matting in South Africa in 1927/28, and four against the West Indies in 1929/1930, although he was not effective in those matches.
 In 1926/27 he was a member of the party that toured India, Ceylon (Sri Lanka) and Burma with the Marylebone Cricket Club (MCC), playing 24 matches and taking 71 wickets.
 His form declined from 1933 onwards.

 Later years

 Although Astill retired at the end of 1937, Leicestershire was short of effective players and he was forced to come out of retirement twice in 1938 and in 1939.
 During World War II Astill rejoined the Army but later resigned his commission on the grounds of health.
-His health subsequently declined he died in Leicester Hospital just three weeks before his sixtieth birthday.
+His health subsequently declined; he died in Leicester Hospital in February 1948 at age 59.
 He is buried in Welford Road Cemetery.